 Prospecting Questions for Product Aware Level

-- “What questions remain about [product] and your specific use case?
-Most [role] have concerns about [common objection], and I’d love to address that directly.”
+- “What questions do you still have about [product] and your use case?
+Most [roles] have concerns about [common objection], and I’d rather address that directly.”

-- “When you think about implementing [product] at [company], what challenges come to mind?
-We’ve helped companies similar to yours navigate [common challenge].”
+- “When you think about implementing [product] at [company], what concerns come up?
+We’ve helped companies in similar situations work through [common challenge].”

 - “I know you’re familiar with [product].
-[Similar company] was in a similar situation and saw [specific result] within [timeframe].
-Would you like to speak with their [role] about their experience?”
+A company with similar requirements saw [specific result] within [timeframe].
+Would it help to speak with their [role] about the experience?”

-- “Given your interest in [product], I think you’d find [specific customer story] particularly relevant.
-They had similar requirements around [specific need].
-Should I arrange an introduction?”
+- “Given your interest in [product], I think you’d find [specific customer story] useful.
+They had comparable requirements around [specific need].
+Want me to set up an introduction?”

 Engagement Strategy for Product Aware Prospects